 He is Wheatley Professor in Fine Arts Emeritus at the Lamar Dodd School of Art, University of Georgia and in 2003 was a recipient of a Governor of Georgia’s Award in the Humanities.
 He has collaborated on many projects with his wife, photographer and painter Margo Newmark Rosenbaum.

 Art Rosenbaum, born in 1938 in Ogdensburg, NY, is a painter, muralist, and illustrator, as well as a collector and performer of traditional American folk music.
-He earned his MFA in Painting at Columbia University and has worked in France on a Fulbright in Painting; he also held a Fulbright Senior Professorship in Germany.
+He earned his AB in Art History and his MFA in Painting at Columbia University and has worked in France on a Fulbright in Painting; he also held a Fulbright Senior Professorship in Germany.
 Among his exhibitions were the New Orleans Triennial and the Corcoran’s 41st Biennial of American Painting, and his works are in many collections, including the New Orleans Museum of Art and the Columbus (GA) Museum, the Georgia Museum of Art, and the Smithsonian National Museum of American Art.
+His solo show in 2000 at the Blue Mountain Gallery in New York was reviewed in Art in America.
+The Liverpool (UK) College of Art and Design presented a solo show of his work as part of the 2004 Liverpool Biennial.
 A major retrospective “Weaving His Art on Golden Looms: Paintings and Drawings by Art Rosenbaum” was mounted at the Georgia Museum of Art in 2006.
 He has executed mural commissions at the UCLA School of Law, the Willson Center for Humanities and Arts and the Russell Special Collections Library, both at the University of Georgia.
-His solo show in 2000 at the Blue Mountain Gallery in New York was reviewed in Art in America.
 He has taught studio art at the University of Iowa and the Lamar Dodd School of Art at the University of Georgia where he was named the first Wheatley Professor in Fine Arts.

 Art of Field Recording Vol. I: Fifty Years of American Traditional Music Documented by Art Rosenbaum won a Grammy for Best Documentary Recording.